Toblerity/Fiona/README.rst

 -----------

 Features are read from and written to ``file``-like ``Collection`` objects returned from the ``fiona.open()`` function.
 Features are data classes modeled on the GeoJSON format.
 They don't have any spatial methods of their own, so if you want to do anything fancy with them you will need Shapely or something like it.
-Here is an example of using Fiona to read some features from one data file, change their geometry attributes, and write them to a new data file.
+Here is an example of using Fiona to read some features from one data file, change their geometry attributes using Shapely, and write them to a new data file.

 .. code-block:: python

 	import fiona
+	from fiona import Feature, Geometry, Properties
+	from shapely.geometry import mapping, shape

 	# Open a file for reading.
 We'll call this the source.
 	with fiona.open("tests/data/coutwildrnp.shp") as src:

 	    # The file we'll write to must be initialized with a coordinate
 	    # system, a format driver name, and a record schema.
 We can get
-        # initial values from the open source's meta property and then
+	    # initial values from the open source's profile property and then
 	    # modify them as we need.

-        meta = src.meta
+	    profile = src.profile
-        meta["schema"]["geometry"] = "Point"
+	    profile["schema"]["geometry"] = "Point"
+	    profile["driver"] = "GPKG"

-        # Open an output file, using the same format driver and
+	    # Open an output file, using the same format driver and coordinate
-        # coordinate reference system as the source.
-The meta
+	    # reference system as the source.
+The profile mapping fills in the
-        # mapping fills in the keyword parameters of fiona.open.
+	    # keyword parameters of fiona.open.

-        with fiona.open("test_write.shp", "w", **meta) as dst:
+	    with fiona.open("/tmp/example.gpkg", "w", **profile) as dst:

 		# Process only the records intersecting a box.
 		for f in src.filter(bbox=(-107.0, 37.0, -105.0, 39.0)):

-                # Get a point on the boundary of the record's
+		    # Get the feature's centroid.
-                # geometry.
+		    centroid_shp = shape(f.geometry).centroid

-                new_geom = fiona.Geometry(
+		    new_geom = Geometry.from_dict(centroid_shp)
-                    type="Point", coordinates=f.geometry.coordinates[0][0]
-                )

 		    # Write the feature out.
 		    dst.write(
-                    fiona.Feature(
-                        geometry=new_geom, properties=Properties.from_dict(**f.properties)
-                    )
+			Feature(geometry=new_geom, properties=f.properties))
 		    )

     # The destination's contents are flushed to disk and the file is
     # closed when its with block ends.
 This effectively